GHATS Constitution & By-Laws

 (a) President: The President is responsible for the administration of GHATS and enforcement of the policies according to this Constitution and Bylaws.
 The President serves as the public representative of GHATS and the official liaison with the Southwest Athletic Trainers’ Association (SWATA).
 The President shall preside at all Meetings of GHATS.
 The President shall also conduct and oversee the Vice President Elections.
 This is a voting position.

 (b) Vice President: The Vice President serves as the communication liaison to other athletic training organizations.
 The position is also in charge of coordinating elections (except the Vice President elections, which will be run by the President).
 The Vice President will coordinate with the Treasurer to maintain membership records.
 The Vice President shall also act as a conduit for the Student Athletic Trainer Workshop Host.
 This is a voting position.

 (c) Secretary: The Secretary will record the minutes from the GHATS meetings and provide oversight to the GHATS social media platforms.
 This is a voting position.

 (d) Treasurer: The Treasurer is responsible for the financial records of GHATS and will provide a current financial roster, which will include paid members and current sponsors; the Treasurer shall also coordinate with the Vice President to maintain membership records.
-The Treasurer will provide oversight to the Honors and Awards (Scholarship) Committees, the Social Committee (Golf Tournament) and any needed or corresponding photographer(s).
+The Treasurer will provide oversight to every financial decision impacting the GHATS Budget.
 This is a voting position.

 (e) Regional Representatives: The Regional Representatives serve as a conduit to enhance communications between Members and Officers of GHATS.
 The Regional Representatives assist and advise the Officers in the operations of GHATS.
 These are voting positions.